Hello and welcome to Reduced Mobility Rights.

 Awareness is one piece of the puzzle.
 Political campaigns to improve rules are another important part of my work.
 In 2013, I successfully introduced four amendments to changes of EU Regulation 261/2004.

-In January 2004 The Scottish parliament discussed a motion on availability of aisle chairs.
+In January 2014, The Scottish parliament discussed a motion on the availability of aisle chairs.
 I redacted the document the parliament used for discussion.

 Raise awareness, lobby for better policy are now complemented by the final piece of the puzzle.
 In the last few years I built an unparalleled knowledge of problems and solutions to every aspect of access to air travel.
 This was essential to create the consulting branch of Reduced Mobility Rights.